-Fake malaria drugs threaten crisis in AfricaJanuary 17th, 2012 in Diseases, Conditions, Syndromes
+Fake malaria drugs threaten crisis in AfricaJanuary 17, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress) -- The emergence of fake and poor quality anti-malarial drugs could dash hopes of controlling malaria in Africa, warn experts writing in the Malaria Journal.
 Millions of lives could be put at risk unless urgent action is taken, they argue.